Khant-Khine/Dijkstra-s-Algorithm-with-preset-graph/README.md

 ## Program Run
 Run with a case from one location to another in university.
 This is a mapping relative to different distances within the university.
 ## Test Case
 Verify with steps tracked from health app and Google Maps.
 Confirm the time used with mean time used for distance traversal.
+Utilize different transportation means to verify the relative time used for distances.
 ## Future Additions
 Additions for direct ad-hoc implementation for location tracking in natural disasters.
 ## Ad-hoc implementation Possibility